MMunsinger/terraformInMotion/README.md

 This repository serves as a template for managing Azure resources, estimating costs, and maintaining up-to-date documentation.
+# How It Works

+When a change in .tf is detected on push to main, the work flow runs.

+# Upcoming features

+* Add infracost estimated cost to readme
+* Use inputs to provision infrastructure
+* Pull request action
+* etc
 <!-- BEGIN_TF_DOCS -->
 # Test Top Line text here
 ## Verify